 The damage at the Whiskeytown National Recreation Area was extensive.
 Utility poles and power lines were down throughout the park and a sewage treatment plant was destroyed.
 At least seven cabins were destroyed at the popular N.E.E.D.
 Camp, an environmental camp for elementary students.
 Oak Bottom Marina was hit hard by the fire, including the destruction of over 40 boats.
 Today, sections of the park still remain closed, including the popular trail to Brandy Creek Falls.

 In the three years since the Carr Fire, we’ve seen the largest fire (August Complex Fire – 1,032,648 acres), as well as the deadliest and most destructive fire (Camp Fire – 85 deaths and 18,804 structures burned) in California’s history.
 In retrospect, the Carr Fire feels small.
 But it certainly wasn’t and it will continue to impact the communities surrounding Redding for years to come.

-A lot has changed in the past three years as we enter what will likely be the worst fire season in California’s history.
+A lot has changed in the past four years as we enter what could be the worst fire season in California’s history.
 Fire is now a way of life for everyone in Northern California.
 And it all started with the Carr Fire.